SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 25 April, 2025
+### 📅 Saturday, 26 April, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur in the USA on April 25:
+Here are some notable events that have occurred in the USA on April 26:

-- **National DNA Day**: A day to commemorate the discovery of the DNA double helix in 1953 and to emphasize the importance of genetics in science and medicine.

-- **World Malaria Day Celebrations**: Awareness events may be organized across the country to promote global efforts to control and eliminate malaria.

-- **Historic Events**:
-  - *California's North Coast Earthquake (2014)*:
+- **1986**: The Chernobyl nuclear disaster occurred when one of the reactors at the Chernobyl Nuclear Power Plant in Ukraine exploded, releasing large amounts of radioactive material; in 1995, President Bill Clinton signed a law designating April 26 as "National Disaster Preparedness Day."

+- **1933**: The Germany **American Ford workers** in the lodging and industries could see the Deutschn
 ### Positive Qoute
 ------
-"Believe in yourself, and you're halfway there! ✨💪🌟"
+"Believe in the magic of new beginnings! ✨🌼 Every day is a chance to shine bright! 🌟🌈"